Six types of removable foot traction: Left to Right: HT Fishing, Under arch creeper, YakTrax, Stabalizer, 10 stud carbide, MicroSpikes (red)

 - The Danforth carbide studded Traction-Aids also came off my shoes too easily on rough surfaces and they lost studs more quickly than other systems.

-Weights of different types (grams/two):
+Weights of different types (grams/pair):

 Yak Tracks: 152 g

 HT : 244 g